muggy8/improbable/have-and-havenot/rM7jQact.md

 Thinking that she was probably giving orders to someone, I decided to wait a bit until she was done.

-I could return home on my own but doing that felt a bit awkward just leaving like this so I continued to wait.
+I could return home on my own but it felt a bit awkward just leaving like this so I continued to wait.

 Soon, Patrisha was done talking and came over to me.